-In Texas, patients who qualify to have access to medical cannabis via the Compassionate Use Program can now obtain a prescription and have it filled at any of the dispensaries available in the Lone Star State.
-But finding a good dispensary goes beyond asking your phone for “best dispensary near me” or “dispensary near me open”.
-Wanna know what we mean?
-Read-on!
+In Texas, patients who qualify to have access to medical cannabis via the Texas’ Compassionate Use Program (TCUP) can now obtain a prescription and have it filled at any of the dispensaries available in the Lone Star State.
+But finding a good dispensary goes beyond asking Google for “marijuana dispensary near me”, “medical marijuanas dispensary in Texas” or “dispensary near me open”.
+We prepared a comprehensive guide with all dispensary-related questions for you to find all the answers in just one place, so read on!

 What is a dispensary?

 First things first: what is a dispensary?
 A dispensary is a place that dispenses medicine or medical treatment.
 In a traditional setting, the medicine is dispensed by a pharmacist following a prescription.

 When shopping for cannabis products, customers have access to different types of providers; but not all providers are the same.
 Although not all consumers are aware of the differences, there is a clear distinction between CBD stores and dispensaries.
 While CBD stores sell cannabis products mostly for recreational use, cannabis dispensaries sell them for medical purposes.
 The differences go beyond the intended use of the products as we’ll explain below.

 CBD stores sell products that are CBD-infused and have little (up to 0.3%) to no content of THC.
 CBD obtained from hemp is legal in the US and widely available over-the-counter as CBD stores have popped up all over the country in recent years.